OctopusDeploy/docs/docs/deployment-examples/kubernetes-deployments/kubernetes-target/index.md

 This featured was introduced as a prerelease in Octopus 2018.8.

-Kubernetes targets as used by the Kubernetes steps to define the context in which deployments and scripts are run.
+Kubernetes targets are used by the Kubernetes steps to define the context in which deployments and scripts are run.

 Conceptually a Kubernetes target represent a permission boundary.
-Kubernetes [permissions](KubernetesRBAC) and [quotas](http://g.octopushq.com/KubernetesQuotas) are defined against a namespace, and both the account and namespace are captured as a Kubernetes target.
+Kubernetes [permissions](http://g.octopushq.com/KubernetesRBAC) and [quotas](http://g.octopushq.com/KubernetesQuotas) are defined against a namespace, and both the account and namespace are captured as a Kubernetes target.

 When a single Kubernetes cluster is shared across environments, resources deployed to the cluster will often be separated by environment and by application, team or service.
-In this situation the recommended approach is to create a namespace for each application and environment (e.g. `myapplication-development` and `my-application-production`).
+In this situation the recommended approach is to create a namespace for each application and environment (e.g. `myapplication-development` and `my-application-production`), and create a Kubernetes service account that has permissions to just that namespace.

 Where each environment has its own Kubernetes cluster, namespaces can be assigned to each application, team or service (e.g. `myapplication`).

 In both scenarios, a target is then created for each Kubernetes cluster and namespace.
-The `Target Role` tag is then set to the application name (e.g. `myapplication`), and the `Environments` are set to the matching environment.
+The `Target Role` tag is set to the application name (e.g. `myapplication`), and the `Environments` are set to the matching environment.

 When a Kubernetes target is used, the namespace it references is created automatically if it does not already exist.